Def Leppard’s Hysteria album was released on August 3, 1987.

 “One of the big things that a lot of people don’t realize Mutt was doing with ‘Hysteria’ was that he was making the album for CD buyers.
 He knew the CD thing was going to take off…”

-In the end, the new CD format allowed fans two (love) bites at the Hysteria apple.
+In the end, the new CD format allowed fans at least two (love) bites at the Hysteria apple.

 There are many reasons why Def Leppard’s Hysteria was, is, and always will be such a special album (aside from the somber reminder that it was also Steve Clark‘s final album with the band).